Sources: Astros exec's job status under scrutiny

 The Houston Astros' employment of assistant general manager Brandon Taubman has been under evaluation in recent days, according to sources, at a time when Major League Baseball is investigating an incident in the home clubhouse on Saturday.

-Sports Illustrated reported on Monday that, following the Astros' elimination of the Yankees in the American League Championship Series, Taubman yelled repeatedly toward a group of female reporters in the team's clubhouse, "Thank God we got [Roberto] Osuna!
+Sports Illustrated reported Monday that, following the Astros' elimination of the New York Yankees in the American League Championship Series, Taubman yelled repeatedly toward a group of female reporters in the team's clubhouse, "Thank God we got [Roberto] Osuna!
 I'm so f---ing glad we got Osuna!"

-The Astros were criticized last year after their acquisition of Osuna, who served a 75-game suspension for violating MLB's domestic violence policy stemming from an incident that happened while he was a member of the Blue Jays.
+The Astros were criticized last year for their acquisition of Osuna, who served a 75-game suspension for violating MLB's domestic violence policy stemming from an incident that happened while he was a member of the Toronto Blue Jays.
 His suspension was one of the longest under the policy.

 After the Sports Illustrated report was published, the Astros issued a statement calling the story "misleading and completely irresponsible."
 That statement infuriated MLB officials, sources said, and investigators for the league have aimed to determine precisely what happened, interviewing those in the room.

-Taubman issued a statement saying he apologized if he offended anyone but said his comments were misinterpreted.
+Taubman issued a statement of apology but said his comments were misinterpreted.

 On Wednesday, Astros general manager Jeff Luhnow told Sports Talk 790 that they might not learn the intent behind Taubman's comments.